Karlgren–Li reconstruction of Middle Chinese: Karlgren's reconstruction

-Karlgren believed that the Qieyun system (represented by the Guangyun) reflected the standard speech of the Sui-Tang capital Chang'an (modern Xi'an), which spread across the empire except for Fujian.
+Karlgren believed that the Qieyun system (represented in his work by the later Guangyun) reflected the standard speech of the Sui-Tang capital Chang'an (modern Xi'an), which spread across the empire except for Fujian.
 He attempted to determine the sounds of this "Ancient Chinese" (now called Middle Chinese) by applying the comparative method to data that he had collected on modern dialects, as well as the pronunciations of Chinese loanwords in other languages.
-Since the discovery of an early copy of the Qieyun in 1947, most scholars believe the dictionary reflects a combination of reading pronunciation standards from the capitals of the late Northern and Southern dynasties period.
+Since the discovery of an early copy of the Qieyun dictionary in 1947, most scholars believe it reflects a combination of reading pronunciation standards from the capitals of the late Northern and Southern dynasties period.

 Karlgren's transcription involved a large number of consonants and vowels, many of them very unevenly distributed; indeed he disdained phonemic analysis as a "craze".
 In a few cases he was unable to distinguish the pronunciations of ancient finals, and thus gave them identical transcriptions.
 His notation, based on Johan August Lundell's Swedish Dialect Alphabet, went through several revisions from his Études sur la phonologie chinoise (1915–1926) through to the Compendium of Phonetics in Ancient and Archaic Chinese (1954).
 The same notation was used in his Grammata Serica Recensa (1957), a dictionary of Middle and Old Chinese that remains a standard reference, even though Karlgren's reconstruction of Old Chinese has been superseded by those of Li Fang-Kuei and William Baxter, among others.

 In the early 1970s, Li Fang-Kuei used an amended version of Karlgren's transcription as a point of departure for his reconstruction of Old Chinese phonology.
 Li addressed some of the criticisms of Karlgren's system, revising some initials and distinguishing finals that Karlgren had combined.
 Although Karlgren's view of Middle Chinese as a single spoken variety is no longer widely held, his transcription, as revised by Li, is still widely used as a notation for the Qieyun categories.

 Initials

-Li replaced Karlgren's reversed apostrophe as an indicator of aspiration with a letter h for convenience.
+Li replaced Karlgren's indicator of aspiration, a reversed apostrophe, with the letter h for convenience.
 While Karlgren had originally reconstructed the voiced stop initials as aspirated, Li treated them as unaspirated.
-Li also recast Karlgren's alveolar dentals as retroflex, citing a similar distribution to the retroflex affricates.
+Li also recast Karlgren's alveolar dentals as retroflex, citing the similar distribution shown by the retroflex affricates.